j-freddy/j-freddy.github.io/_posts/2024-03-26-the-intuition-behind-convolutional-neural-networks.md

       alt="train-segmented" width="324px" class="img-thumbnail">
 </div>

-However, our 1-layer network is very rigid and generates the same mask every time without variation.
-It incorrectly segments the test image.
+However, our 1-layer network is very rigid.
+Due to the bias-variance tradeoff, it has very low variance and generates a similar mask for the test image, incorrectly segmenting it.

 <div class="mb-3">
   <img src="{{img_dir}}cat-2.png"